SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Dashboards_app/Tutorials/Controls_Feeds_Query.md

 1. [Create a new dashboard](xref:Creating_a_completely_new_dashboard).

-1. Add a [Text input](xref:DashboardTextInputFeed) so the user can enter a search term.
+1. Add a [Text input](xref:DashboardTextInputFeed) component so the user can enter a search term:

    1. In edit mode, drag and drop the *Text input* visualization from the pane on the left on to the main dashboard area.